Amar-Dev1/backend-dev/APIs/advanced APIs (m3)/m2/JWT(les6).md

 # 📑 JWT in DRF

 JWT (JSON Web Token) is a compact, URL-safe token format used to securely transmit information between parties.
-It is commonly used for authentication in web applications.
+It is commonly used for authentication in web applications .

 ## 💡 How JWT Works
 1. **User Logs In**: The user sends their credentials (username and password) to the server.